Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Quantized self-triggered stabilization

 Let $\varrho(A_{\text{cl}})$ be the spectral radius of $A_{\text{cl}}$.
 Every $\gamma >\varrho(A_{\text{cl}})$ satisfies \eqref{eq:Acl_bound} for some $\Gamma \geq 1$.
 On the other hand, if $\gamma <\varrho(A_{\text{cl}})$, there does not exist a constant $\Gamma \geq 0$ such that \eqref{eq:Acl_bound} holds.
 Note that a smaller $\gamma$ does not always allow a larger threshold parameter $\sigma$, because the constant $\Gamma$ given by \eqref{eq:Gamma_def} becomes larger as $\gamma$ decreases.

 We summarize the proposed joint design of an encoding scheme and a self-triggering mechanism for exponential convergence.

 \underline{\em{Encoding and self-triggering strategy}} \begin{itemize} \item[Step~0.]
-Take an upper bound of inter-sampling times $\tau_{\max}$ and a decay parameter $\gamma \in (\varrho(A_{\text{cl}}), 1)$.
-Set $\Gamma := \sup_{k \in \mathbb{N}_0} \|\gamma^{-k} A_\text{cl}^k \|_{\infty}$, and choose a number of quantization levels $N \in \mathbb{N}$ and a threshold parameter $\sigma>0$ so that
+Take an upper bound $\tau_{\max}$ of inter-sampling times and a decay parameter $\gamma \in (\varrho(A_{\text{cl}}), 1)$.
+Set $\Gamma := \sup_{k \in \mathbb{N}_0} \|\gamma^{-k} A_\text{cl}^k \|_{\infty}$, and choose a number $N \in \mathbb{N}$ of quantization levels and a threshold parameter $\sigma>0$ so that

 \end{itemize} At each sampling time $k_{\ell}$, the following information flow and computation occur. \begin{itemize} \item[Step~1.]
-The state $x(k_{\ell})$ is quantized to $q_{\ell}$ at the encoders by the scheme described in Section~\ref{sec:EDS}.
-Then the indices corresponding to the quantized state $q_{\ell}$ are transmitted to the self-triggering mechanism and the feedback gain, and are decoded to $q_{\ell}$ at both components. \item[Step~2.]
+The encoders generate the indices corresponding to the state $x(k_{\ell})$ by the scheme described in Section~\ref{sec:EDS} and then transmit them to the self-triggering mechanism and the feedback gain.
+At both components, the indices are decoded to the quantized value $q_{\ell}$ of $x(k_{\ell})$. \item[Step~2.]
 The inter-sampling time $k_{\ell+1} - k_{\ell} \in \{1,\dots,\tau_{\max }\}$ is computed by the self-triggering mechanism~\eqref{eq:STM}, where the function $g$ is given by \eqref{eq:g_def}, and then is sent to the sensors, the encoders, and the decoders. \item[Step~3.]
 The encoders at the sensors calculate the next state bound $E_{\ell+1}$ by the update rule \eqref{eq:E_def}.
 The decoders at the self-triggering mechanism and the feedback gain also perform the same calculation. \end{itemize}

+We make some comments on the above strategy.
+First, in Step~2, the inter-sample time $k_{\ell+1} - k_{\ell}$ is transmitted to the encoders and the decoders.
+This is because they also utilize inter-sampling times in Step~3 for the computation of the next state bound $E_{\ell+1}$.
+Second, the distributed architecture described in Section~\ref{sec:EDS} and the update rule \eqref{eq:E_def} of $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ allow each sensor to encode its own measurements without using the measurements of the other sensors.
+Hence, the proposed strategy can be applied to the system whose sensors are spatially distributed.

-We immediately see that the condition \eqref{eq:sigma_cond} hold if $N$ is sufficiently large and $\sigma$ is sufficiently small.
-Whether exponential convergence is achieved does not depend on the upper bound of inter-sampling times $\tau_{\max}$, but the upper bound of the decay rate of the state given in \eqref{eq:omega_def} becomes smaller as $\tau_{\max}$ increases.
+We immediately see that the condition \eqref{eq:sigma_cond2} holds for every sufficiently large number $N \in \mathbb{N}$ of quantization levels and every sufficiently small threshold parameter $\sigma > 0$.
+In other words, the closed-loop system achieves exponential convergence under sufficiently fine quantization and fast self-triggered sampling.
+Whether exponential convergence is achieved does not depend on the upper bound $\tau_{\max}$ of inter-sampling times, but the upper bound $\omega$ of the decay rate of the state given in \eqref{eq:omega_def} becomes smaller as $\tau_{\max}$ increases.
+Note that $\omega$ depends on $\sigma$ but not on $N$.
+Fine quantization reduces the number of data transmissions in the proposed encoding and self-triggering strategy, but $\omega$ is determined only by the parameters of self-triggered sampling.

 \begin{remark} Proposition~3.13 of \cite{Wakaiki2020DoS} provides another method to construct a norm with respect to which $A_{\text{cl}}$ is a strict contraction under Assumption~\ref{assump:stability}.
 In this method, an invertible matrix is a design parameter for the encoding and decoding scheme.
 Since a decay parameter $\gamma$ is easier to tune than an invertible matrix, we here use Lemma~\ref{lem:contraction} for the construction of a new norm. \end{remark}